ByungKwanLee/ByungKwanLee/README.md

 ## Byung-Kwan Lee's Github

-🔭 I’m currently NVIDIA Research Scientist Intern while being Ph.D. candidate in KAIST EE for building efficient vision language model surpassing GPT-4V!
+🔭 I’m currently NVIDIA Research Scientist Intern.
+🎓 My topic of Ph.D in KAIST EE is building high-performing, efficient-size vision language models using merging proper modules, modifying architectures, and distilling cross-model or self-model knowledge, thereby surpassing GPT-4V!

 <!--
 **ByungKwanLee/ByungKwanLee** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.